 Sample Thank-You Letters for Team Members

 Do you see the efforts of a team and want to encourage and congratulate the members?
-You can use these sample thank-you letters for inspiration on how to formally thank a team member in writing.
+What's the best way to thank your team for a job well done?
+You can use these sample thank-you emails and letters for inspiration on how to formally thank a team member in writing.

 Sending thank you letters is an effective way to raise team morale and encourage strong and consistent ownership of new and continuing projects.
 Especially when your company doesn’t have the resources to award raises or promotions for excellent performance, the formal extension of a simple “thank you” note of sincere praise and gratitude can do wonders in heightening a team member’s confidence and level of job satisfaction.